-It’s April 1988, and our travels start out in Istanbul with a bang; in fact a bunch of bangs!
-Staying in the Yucelt hostel, the night is shattered when we are jolted awake by drummers circulating the ancient cobbled streets, awakening the faithful to eat before sunrise.
-Unknowingly, we have arrived at the end of the Holy Month called Ramadan; a time when good Muslims let nothing pass their lips during daylight hours.
+It’s April 1988, and our travels start out in Istanbul with a bang; in fact, a bunch of bangs!
+Staying at the Yucelt hostel, the night is shattered when we are jolted awake by drummers circulating the ancient cobbled streets, awakening the faithful to eat before sunrise.
+Unknowingly, we have arrived at the end of the Holy Month called Ramazan; a time when devout Muslims let nothing pass their lips during daylight hours.

-Istanbul, formerly known as Constantinople, is where the waters of the Black Sea mingle with the Sea of Marmara and the famous Golden Horn, and the only city in the world straddling two continents.
+Istanbul, formerly Constantinople, is where the waters of the Black Sea mingle with the Sea of Marmara and the famous Golden Horn, and is the world’s only city straddling two continents.
 On our first morning, just because we can, we walk from the Asia shores to the European side over the floating Galata Bridge.

 The bridge’s lower level offers petite tea shops and hookah joints, along with shops serving fish straight from the murky depths below.
-On the upper level, we thread our way through the hordes, eluding a tangle of fishing poles, flopping fish, and hawkers flogging an eclectic mix of wares ranging from snakes to potato-peelers to underwear!
-We are finding Istanbul an enigma, full of the mysterious, exotic, and unknown.
+On the upper level, we thread our way through the hordes; eluding a tangle of fishing poles, flopping fish, and hawkers flogging an eclectic mix of wares ranging from snakes to potato-peelers to underwear!
+We are finding Istanbul an enigma; mysterious, exotic, and unknown.

 Sitting completely naked on a massive heated marble slab, my dreams of being rubbed and caressed by some erotically dressed, honeyed skin beauty are rapidly dashed when I see the formidable diameter of a Turkish version of Attila The Hun awkwardly lumbering towards me.
 He is called a ‘Kesci’ which, apparently means an individual skilled in the combination of washing, massage, and torture.